Täby Municipality: Politics

 Täby has for a long period of time been run by a coalition of centre-right parties.
-Filippa Reinfeldt, ex-wife of Fredrik Reinfeldt (the former Swedish Prime Minister and former leader of the Moderate Party), had been mayor of Täby for a long time, until Jan Rosenberg, of the Moderate Party, became the current mayor of Täby Municipality.
+Filippa Reinfeldt, ex-wife of Fredrik Reinfeldt (the former Swedish Prime Minister and former leader of the Moderate Party), served as mayor between 2005 and 2006.
+Since the 2022 election, the municipality is governed by the Alliansen lit.
+'The alliance' coalition, which Moderate Party politician Erik Andersson serving as mayor.

 The slogan of the municipality is today in translation "Täby, the city on the countryside".